-- $35 million to the Smithsonian’s National Museum of Natural History to renovate the dinosaur hall and $15 million that created the David H. Koch Hall of Human Origins.
+- $35 million to the Smithsonian’s National Museum of Natural History to renovate the dinosaur hall and establish the David H. Koch Hall of Human Origins.

-Mr. Koch has received numerous awards including the 2013 Intrepid Salute Award from the Intrepid Sea, Air & Space Museum and the Humanitarian Award from the American Apparel & Footwear Association in 2011, and has been recognized by The New York Academy of Medicine for his support of biomedical research, healthcare and education (2004).
-His corporate leadership has been honored by: the Cold Spring Harbor Laboratory’s Double Helix award (2007), Memorial Sloan-Kettering Cancer Center’s Excellence in Corporate Leadership award (2005) and the prestigious Corporate Citizenship Award from the Woodrow Wilson International Center for Scholars (2004).
-Other recognition includes the Massachusetts Institute of Technology's Bronze Beaver Award (2008), Deerfield Medal of the Deerfield Academy (2003), Hospital for Special Surgery's Philanthropy Award (2009), and Americans for Prosperity Foundation's George Washington Award for Principled Leadership (2007).
+Mr. Koch received numerous awards including the 2017 Lincoln Center Laureate Award, the highest recognition for his tremendous generosity to the arts.
+In 2013, Mr. Koch received the Intrepid Salute Award from the Intrepid Sea, Air & Space Museum, and in 2009 received the Hospital for Special Surgery’s Leadership in Business Award.
+Mr. Koch was recognized by the New York Academy of Medicine for his support of biomedical research, health care and education, and in 2008 was honored with the Massachusetts Institute of Technology’s Bronze Beaver Award.
+He also received Cold Spring Harbor Laboratory’s Double Helix award (2007) and Memorial Sloan Kettering Cancer Center’s Excellence in Corporate Leadership award (2005).
+Other recognitions included the prestigious Corporate Citizenship Award from the Woodrow Wilson International Center for Scholars (2004) and the Deerfield Medal from Deerfield Academy (2003).

-- Director, Lincoln Center for the Performing Arts, Inc., New York, New York
+- Director Emeritus, Lincoln Center for the Performing Arts, Inc., New York, N.Y.

-- Member, Board of Directors, The Economic Club of New York, New York
+- Member, Board of Directors, The Economic Club of New York, New York, N.Y.

-- Member, Board of Trustees, Metropolitan Museum of Art, New York
+- Member, Board of Trustees Emeriti, The Metropolitan Museum of Art, New York, N.Y.

-- Member, Board of Visitors, M.D.
-Anderson Cancer Center, Houston
+- Senior Member, Board of Visitors, M.D.
+Anderson Cancer Center, Houston, Texas

-- Member, Board of Trustees, House Research Institute, Los Angeles
+- Member, Board of Trustees, House Research Institute, Los Angeles, Calif.

 - Member, Board of Associates, Whitehead Institute, Cambridge, Mass.